Skip to main content

 License Revocation

-For more information about the types of violations that warranted a License Revocation for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1C and 5370.1D.
-More recent ATF guidance on administrative actions can be found in ATF Orders 5370.1E and this OIG report containing information on the not-yet-publicly-available but most current version, 5370.1F.
+For more information about the types of violations that warranted a License Revocation for the inspection reports published on the Gun Store Transparency Project, see ATF Orders 5370.1B5370.1C, and 5370.1D.
+More recent ATF guidance on administrative actions can be found in ATF Orders 5370.1E5370.1F, 5370.1G (active starting 2022, 2023, and 2024, respectively), and the new 2025 guidance from the current administration can be found in 5370.1H.

 Recall Inspection